Little Chalfont is situated in the county of Buckinghamshire, on the edge of the Chiltern Hills and about 30 miles from central London.

 The Metropolitan Railway reached Little Chalfont in 1889.
 However, the village didn't really develop until the 1920's when land was released for housing to become part of Sir John Betjeman's "Metroland".

 The present population is around 6000.
 The station is served by London Underground Metropolitan line and by Chiltern Railways resulting in excellent transport to and from London; Marylebone station can be reached in little over 30 minutes.

-There are two Junior Schools in the village as well as Dr. Challoner’s High School for Girls.
 There are three churches; Anglican, Methodist and Roman Catholic.